 In addition, Walmart is using its existing store locations as fulfillment centers, with floor space dedicated to collecting orders, packing for delivery, and curbside pickup.
 Using stores for fulfillment can reduce lost miles, but grocers need to ensure it doesn’t deplete shelves for in-store shoppers.

-Modern cold storage buildings are taller, with 70-80-foot clear heights that allow for higher racking systems, maximizing storage capacity.
+Modern cold storage buildings are taller, with 70 to 80-foot clear heights that allow for higher racking systems, maximizing storage capacity.
 These fully automated ‘dark facilities’ require minimal human intervention.
-Features include insulated floors and advanced cooling technologies to prevent ground freezing and ensure consistent temperatures throughout the cold chain, enhancing food safety from the warehouse to the stores and consumers
+Features include insulated floors and advanced cooling technologies to prevent ground freezing and ensure consistent temperatures throughout the cold chain, enhancing food safety from the warehouse to the stores and consumers.

 What’s next?